Helmut-Ortmann/EnterpriseArchitect_hoReverse/README.md

 ## News
 3.11 *.msi installer to remove all remnants
+     - Update properties as service
+     - copy properties as service

 3.10 Searches and Criticality (project specific)
 - Searches with right Click in text field